guettli/future-focused-communication/README.md

 Imagine the earth would be ten times bigger: Ten times more crazy presidents, ten times more earthquakes and storms which kill thousand people, ten-time more fanatics which do a suicide attack, ten times more so-called "very important people" like movie stars which do very strange things .....
 Who cares?
 You care, but does it make sense?

 What is inside your circle of influence and what is outside of your circle of influence?
-Your family members, your neighbors, your customers, your teammates ... all the people you meet are VIPs!
+Your family members, your neighbors, your customers, your teammates ... all the people you meet have goals.
+It is hard, since our eyes love everything which moves and our ears love sweet-talking and gossip!

+It would be an endless battle which you will never win, if you would like to get rid of your news addiction.
+It is a fundamental part of you.

+It is useful to be aware of it.

+In above text I used the word "news".
+But I could have used the word "input", too.
+Since I studied computer science I like the term input, since we humans follow the simple [Input-Processing-Output](https://en.wikipedia.org/wiki/IPO_model) cycle like all living creatures.

+There are several mindfullness exercise, which help you to sharpen you focus.
+They give you some free time.
+Time with no or very little input/news.

+I like this one: [Passive Protocol of thoughts](https://github.com/guettli/passive-protocol-of-thoughts)